nbarkoch/TMDB_Compose_v2/README.md

 # TMDB_Compose_v2

-The Project containes 3 tabs and a details screen each tab is an actual page.
+The Project containes 3 tabs and a details screen.

+each tab is an actual page.

 ### first tab - Home
 including most popular and top-rated movies from the server.